PROPERTY FROM THE ESTATE OF ARNOLD NEWMAN

 Arnold Newman has been profiled extensively in numerous American and international magazines, and his work has been featured in important monographs and general histories of photography.
 His one-man shows have traveled the world and his photographs may be found in many leading museums, including The Museum of Modern Art, The Metropolitan Museum of Art and International Center of Photography in New York, The Art Institute of Chicago, Philadelphia Museum of Art, International Museum of Photography at George Eastman House in Rochester and Victoria and Albert Museum in London, as well as in many other museums and private collections around the world.

 Christie's is honored to offer works from the Estate of Arnold Newman in our sales of Impressionist and Modern Art, Post War and Contemporary Art, American Paintings, Tribal Art, Prints and Fine Art in the House Sale.
-We take great pride in having been given the opportunity to present these extraordinary works in a series of exciting sales.
+We take great pride in having been given the opportunity to present these extraordinary works in a series of exciting sales throughout this fall season.